© Unofficial Royalty 2025

 April 18, 1905 – Birth of Princess Margarita of Greece and Denmark, Princess of Hohenlohe-Langenburg, sister of Prince Philip, Duke of Edinburgh, at the Royal Palace in Athens, Greece

-One of the four elder sisters of Prince Philip, Duke of Edinburgh, in 1931, Margarita married Gottfried, Prince of Hohenlohe-Langenburg and the couple had five children.
+One of the four elder sisters of Prince Philip, Duke of Edinburgh, in 1931, Margarita married Gottfried, Prince of Hohenlohe-Langenburg, and the couple had five children.
 Although Margarita and her sisters were not invited to their brother Philip’s wedding in 1947 due to the strong anti-German sentiment so soon after World War II, she and Philip remained close.
-In 1950, she was named as one of the godparents of Philip’s daughter Princess Anne.
+In 1950, she was named one of the godparents of Philip’s daughter, Princess Anne.
 In 1953, Margarita, her surviving sisters, and their mother were prominent guests at the coronation of Queen Elizabeth II.

 Unofficial Royalty: Princess Margarita of Greece and Denmark, Princess of Hohenlohe-Langenburg